Compensated Egg Sharing Programme

 The AMH reading should be within normal limits and a scan of the ovary should show normal activity.
 The GP will be contacted via the patient for details about medical and family history.
 Those patients who are adopted will need to give details of their biological parent’s family history background as far back as their grandparents.

 Prior to treatment she will be screened for Hepatitis B and C, HIV (the Aids virus), Syphilis, Cystic Fibrosis, Chromosomes, CMV, Rubella and Chlamydia antibodies.

 Please note, that you would need to pay for the chromosome and cystic fibrosis analysis, which is currently approximately £380, and can take about 6-12 weeks to get a result.
 If the result is normal, and you are suitable to be an egg donor, then this money will be deducted from your egg sharing arrangement fee.

 Egg Sharing Arrangements

 - The woman sharing your eggs will remain anonymous and you will not be given any details about her or her treatment and its initial outcome.
-You will also be anonymous to her.
+You will also be anonymous the recipient.
 However, you will be entitled to find out if any children have been born as a result of your donation; including the number of children, their sex and the year of their birth.

 - Any child born as a result of donor gametes has a right to be informed, on reaching 18 years of age, of the identity of the gamete donor.

-- If you get 8 eggs or more, you will share them equally with her.
+- If you get 8 eggs or more, you will share them equally with the recipient.
 If you get an even number, each one of you will get half the eggs.
 If you get an odd number, you will get the extra egg.
-She will never be given more of your eggs than you get yourself.
+The recipient will never be given more of your eggs than you get yourself.

 Note: If both you and the recipient are having ICSI treatment, you will receive at least 3 eggs for ICSI injection.